UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/untested.md

 If mouse input isn't working at this stage, it's likely that the game uses a legacy mouse input method.
 Make sure to ***disable*** anything to do with raw input, in the options and the game itself, and enable `Send normal mouse input`, `Hook GetCursorPos`, `Hook SetCursorPos` and `Use legacy input`.

+To make sure the fake mouse cursor is hidden/shown when needed, check `Hook mouse visibility`.
+This is useful in a first person game where the cursor should stay hidden unless in a UI menu.

 Once you have input working correctly, try disabling the options one by one until you have the minimal setup.

 Save your options as a preset by clicking New, typing a name **and clicking Save**.